kayak23/LibUThread/REPORT.md

 	- Preemtion is used to provide an interrupt based scheduler.
 - Syncronize resource usage among threads with semaphores.

+## Implementation

-## queue API
+### Queue API
-We implemented our queue using a doubuly linked list.
+We implemented our queue using a doubly linked list.
 We defined a `queue` structure as a linked list of `q_node` data structures with a void pointer containing the node data.
 Additionally, each node contains pointer to its next and previous element in the queue.
-In this case, each node prepresents a thread in our program.
+In this case, each node represents a thread in our program.
 Our `queue` struct keeps track of the head and tail pointers of the queue.
 This allows us to implement the `enqueue` and `dequeue` operations in O(1).

-## uthread API
+### Uthread API
+LIBUTHREAD also includes a thread manager for interacting with the thread library.
+The uthread API supports the following interactions by an application/thread with the thread library:
+* The application/thread seeks to create and/or run new threads.
+* The application/thread seeks to get the current thread.
+* The application/thread seeks to change the state of itself or other threads.
+* The application/thread seeks to yield its processor time.
+In order to manage these interactions, the uthread API organizes each of the current threads into thread data structures (henceforth referred to simply as 'thread control blocks'; see Notes on the Thread Control Block).

-## semaphore API
+### Semaphore API
 We based our implementation off of the examples shown in class, primarily form `sem_up()` and `sem_down()`.
 We define a `semaphore` struct as a data structure which keeps track of a queue of blocked threads `q_blocked`, as well as an